thedatamonk/image-server/README.md

 # run the imageUploadWorkers (consumer code is present here)
 node workers/imageUploadWorkers.js
 ```
+## Load testing
+1. We wil use artillery to perform load testing.

 ## Upcoming
 1. Load testing to test the limits of the system.